Merging Facebook Pages – Frequently Asked Questions

 Q: Can I turn a personal page into a business page?

 A: Yes, you can use this link to migrate a personal profile to a business page.
+Click Get Started and follow the on-screen instructions.
 Before you do so, we recommend you download all of your personal page’s posts and timeline info following these instructions.

 Q: It still isn’t working.
 Now what?